Quick answer

 -

-Warm the Battery: If the battery is cold, place it in a warm, dry area for at least 30 minutes.
-This step allows the battery management system (BMS) to reset and may enable charging.
+Warm the Battery: If it's cold, place it in a warm, dry area for at least 30 minutes.
+Per Stihl's AL 300 manual §8.1, allow the battery to warm gradually at an ambient temperature of about 50°F to 68°F (10°C to 20°C).
+This step also gives the battery management system (BMS) time to reset.

 -